miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Changed Close to the Beast history because of wolf warform issues.
 +Reduced Bat's Communion duration and prolonged Brainwipe duration.
 +Added Blood Malady effect to supernaturals immune to Blood Theft.
-+Restored Faith Heal and combined Mind Shield and Shield of Faith.
++Restored Spirit Heal and combined Mind Shield and Shield of Faith.
-+Renamed Holy Sight to Vision and fixed Divine Light cross texture.
++Created icons and cross for Holy Light and Divine Vision Numinas.
 Made indirect disciplines not traceable and NPCs comfort loud ones.
 Fixed disciplines for non-humans and Protean claw effects and icons.
-Renamed Bloodsuckers' to Bats' Communion and Purge to Blood Purge.
+Trimmed Bloodsuckers' to Bloodsucker and renamed Purge Blood Purge.
 Fixed Potence, Ravens, Trance, Wipe and Hysteria issues and sounds.
 Removed not working Blood Shot blood return when fighting Tzimisces.
 Harmonized Presence chances and adjusted description of Blood Boil.
 Edited history and occult item descriptions to display percentages.
 Cleared disciplines before many more cutscenes than in the original.
 Made Chang brothers and serial killer be resistant to Blood Purge.
+Mentioned light amplification effects of Auspex and Divine Vision.
+Disabled Vision of Death, Suicide and Mass Suicide for the zombies.

 Items:
-+Changed armor to absorb half aggravated damage and updated the info.
 +Made it possible to sell or give redundant items and removed some.
 +Lowered Firearms book condition and swapped some researchable books.
 +Added unused models to three books, a script, a report and a data CD.